jjaffeux/Motionscan/README.md

 - Use Moodstocks image uploader to add images to your account
 - Complete your application Rakefile with RakefileExample (most notably pod and credentials)
 - Look at /app to use it in your application
-- Not yet pushed to rubygems, you have to build the gem and link to it from your Gemfile
+- add "motionscan" in your Gemfile or install : gem install motionscan

 If you want build this application you need to upload images with json attached to images, for example : http://cl.ly/image/3l331E0K0L2P